Civilians (record label)

 Civilians is an independent record label based in Melbourne, Australia.
 Founded in 2013 by co-managing directors Leigh Grupetta and Stu Harvey in partnership with Martin Goldschmidt, Civilians was originally known as Cooking Vinyl Australia.

 After eleven years operating as Cooking Vinyl Australia, they unveiled a new name in September 2024, one that removed any lingering confusion about their connection with Martin Goldschmidt's lauded U.K. label Cooking Vinyl.

-Civilians boasts a diverse roster including the likes of Fanny Lumsden, Emma Donovan, King Stingray, Eliza & The Delusionals, Windwaker and Luca Brasi and supplies label services to various partners, including Thirty Tigers, Run For Cover, Resist, Greyscale and Dine Alone.
+Civilians boasts a diverse domestic roster including the likes of Jem Cassar-Daley, Emma Donovan, Ceres, Jenny Mitchell, Luca Brasi, Parkway Drive, King Stingray, The Southern River Band and Windwaker.
+They also supply label services to various partners both internationally and domestically, including Thirty Tigers, Run For Cover, Counter Intuitive Records, Blue Grape, Equal Vision, SO Recordings, Greyscale and Dine Alone handling marketing and distribution throughout Australia and New Zealand.

 History

+2013–2023

 After working together at Shock records, Leigh Gruppetta and Stu Harvey founded Civilians (formerly known as Cooking Vinyl Australia) in 2013, in a partnership with Martin Goldschmidt, the London-based Cooking Vinyl Group Founder & CEO.

-In 2016, Civilians launched a music publishing division based in Sydney, Australia.
-Reporting directly to Goldschmidt, Cooking Vinyl Publishing is a standalone company overseen by Matthew Donlevy, the former managing director of Peermusic.

 In 2018, Civilians partnered with Sony Music Australia with Sony making "a significant investment" in the Indie label.
-As part of the arrangement, Cooking Vinyl Australia's recordings would be distributed globally through Sony's distributor and label services company The Orchard."We are thrilled about what the future holds as we enter this next phase of the business" - Leigh Gruppetta, The Music Network, 2018From 2022 - 2024 Civilians signed numerous Australian acts including the likes of Melbourne/Naarm based band CIVIC, alternative rock band, Jebediah, and latest signing, The Southern River Band.
+As part of the arrangement, Cooking Vinyl Australia's recordings would be distributed globally through Sony's distributor and label services company The Orchard."We are thrilled about what the future holds as we enter this next phase of the business" - Leigh Gruppetta, The Music Network, 2018From 2022 - 2024 Civilians signed numerous Australian acts including the likes of Melbourne/Naarm based band CIVIC, alternative rock band, Jebediah, and Perth rockers The Southern River Band.

+2024–present

-After eleven years as Cooking Vinyl Australia, the Melbourne-based label launched a rebrand, unveiling a new name and look to remove any confusion regarding their association with Cooking Vinyl UK.
-Now known as Civilians, the independent label continues to grow with new signings said to be on the horizon.
+In September 2024, after eleven years operating as Cooking Vinyl Australia, the Melbourne-based label rebranded as Civilians, unveiling a new name and look to remove any confusion regarding their association with Cooking Vinyl UK.

 “It's a new name, a renewed focus but the same us,” says Gruppetta of Civilians, in a statement.
 “We remain committed to everything that has driven our growth over the past 11 years.”

+Following the rebrand, Civilians continued to expand its operations.
+In September 2025, the label announced a partnership with US independent record label Equal Vision Records to represent its roster in Australia.